PSU-GEOG489/PublicContent/README.md

 ### What is this repository for? ###

-* All course practice exercise solution source code and solution explanations are available for check out from this git repository.
+* All course practice exercise solution source code and solution explanations are available for viewing and editing in this git repository.

 * C# Practice Solution Code samples are found [here][csharpcode].
 * C# Practice Exercise Explanations are found [here][csharp].